 15.3 In considering applicants with criminal records, the University follows the Policy Statement on the Offer of Places on Programmes to Ex-Offenders attached at Appendix C.

 16.1 Where appropriate, applicants may apply for admission to the second or third year of a programme, or for exemption from particular modules based on study undertaken at another institution.
-All such applications will be considered by the Head of Admissions and Student Data Returns and the Registrar, on the recommendation of the Programme Director.
+All such applications will be considered by the Head of Admissions, on the recommendation of the Course Lead.

 17.2 All overseas students are required to pay a tuition fee deposit as a condition of their offer.
 They are required to secure a visa according to the applicable law and students will only be supplied with the necessary documents once their tuition fee deposit has been paid and both academic and other visa – related conditions have been met.
 Further information is provided on our website.
 It is possible that from time to time, conditions of issuance of visas will change, as dictated by legislation from the UK government.